-My decade-long pursuit of wielding stories for the purpose of manipulating people into parting with their time and money for things they don’t care about has left me with some perspective.
+My decade-long pursuit of crafting stories for the purpose of manipulating people into parting with their time and money for things they don’t care about or need has left me with some perspective.
 And boy do we need some perspective right now.

 I’m going to offer three reasons why tragedy goes viral and why you need to resist the urge to immerse yourself in it.

 But first, let me set up these ideas a bit getting down to the basics.
-The bottom line is that you are being manipulated by the words and images you look at everyday on your feeds, timelines, and TV and you don’t even realize it.
+The bottom line is that you are being influenced by the words and images you look at everyday on your feeds, timelines, and TV in ways you don’t even realize.

 One Story to Rule Them All